Are you ready to kickstart your music career?

-It has two individual channels with independent phantom powering, a toggle for mic and line inputs, and Hi-Z switches, useful for guitars and pedals.
+It has two individual channels with independent phantom powering, a toggle for mic and line inputs, and Hi-Z switches, which are useful for guitars and pedals.

 There are five independent LEDs for easy input volume tracking.

-- Although they are divided in increments of ten, it gives a decent enough reference point for how far or close to clipping your volume.
+- Although they’re divided in increments of ten, it gives a decent enough reference point for how far or close you are to clipping your volume.

-- It also comes with smooth gain knobs which offer just the right amount of gain.
+- It also comes with smooth gain knobs with just the right amount of gain.

 The placement of the giant volume knob is really convenient, and it goes up to 11!
 The stereo toggle switch allows you to listen to channels 1 and 2 as a stereo pair.